 The influence of daylight and ventilation on student performance cannot be overstated – impacting every aspect of a student’s life from concentration levels and cognitive function to behaviour and how well they sleep.

 Several studies from across the world have shown a positive correlation between the size of classroom windows and how well students perform on mathematics, logic and reading tests.
 Poor indoor air quality due to lack of ventilation has also been shown to seriously inhibit concentration and overall performance, as well as increasing absenteeism due to illness.

-The presence of well-designed skylights improved learning progress by 19-20%
+The presence of well-designed roof windows improved learning progress by 19-20%.

-When utilised in combination with façade windows, skylights allow body heat and exhaust air to rise and escape upwards as part of a natural ventilation process.
+When utilised in combination with façade windows, roof windows allow body heat and exhaust air to rise and escape upwards as part of a natural ventilation process.
 The addition of blinds, solar shading, glazing or light diffuse will also provide an energy efficient way to maintain cooler temperatures.